 8. Combined Preliminary and Final Development Plan Approval.
 The City Council shall consider the recommendation of the Plan Commission, and may approve or disapprove the development plan by adopting an ordinance by a majority vote of alderpersons then holding office.
 In the event of a tie, the Mayor may cast the deciding vote.
 Approval shall not be construed as an implied waiver of any matter.
-A waiver of any requirement shall be of no effect unless such waiver is included in the approval ordinance, or by resolution of the City Council, duly passed and approved.
+A waiver of any requirement shall be of no effect unless such waiver is included in the approval ordinance, duly passed and approved.
 In approving a combined plan, the City Council may impose any conditions, including but not limited to those recommended by the Plan Commission, which it deems appropriate or necessary in order to accomplish the purposes of this Ordinance.